 Note: poly pipe stripe colour coding and requirements may differ in other countries or states.
 Check with a qualified engineer if you are unsure of PE pipe stripe colour coding.

 HDPE Pipe Striping and Colour Coding Guide:

-HDPE pipe black no stripes – may be used for all applications except for fuel gasses (Acu-Black HDPE pipe).
+HDPE black pipe no stripes – may be used for all applications except for fuel gases (Acu-Black HDPE pipe).

-HDPE pipe black with blue stripes – drinking water/potable water pipeline (Acu-Water HDPE pipe).
+HDPE black pipe with blue stripes – drinking water line/potable water pipeline (Acu-Water HDPE pipe).

-HDPE pipe black with yellow stripes or full yellow jacket – fuel gases, process gases, liquefied gases under pressure (Acu-Gas HDPE pipe).
+HDPE black and yellow pipe – black with yellow stripes or full yellow jacket – fuel gases, process gases, liquefied gases under pressure (Acu-Gas HDPE pipe).

 HDPE pipe black with red stripes – water dedicated for fire extinguishing supply lines.
 (Acu-Fire HDPE pipe).